-Financial Contact
+Financial Contact Identification

 A primary contact may designate a Financial Contact.
-This person can review the cost report, but may not make entries into the system.
+This person can review the accountability report but may not make entries into the system.
+The Financial Contact must be an employee of the controlling entity, parent company, sole member, governmental body, or related-party management company, an external contracted preparer may not be listed as a provider's Financial Contact.